Ushankar-1/Math-utilities/README.md

 factorBreaker.java (Java) - given an integer, prints all of its prime factors.
 Complete.

 Binary_11/20/16.py (Python) - Randomly generates binary numbers that fill a typical IDLE window.
 Complete.

+Factorial_12/21-16.py - Finds the factorial of a given integer, or states that finding the factorial of an integer below 1 is impossible.